Denton-L/based-connect/README.txt

 		language: off, en, fr, it, de, es, pt, zh, ko, nl, ja, sv

 	-p <status>, --pairing=<status>
-		Change whether the headphones are pairing.
+		Change whether the device is pairing.
 		status: on, off

 	-f, --firmware-version
-		Print the firmware version on the headphones.
+		Print the firmware version on the device.

 	-s, --serial-number
-		Print the serial number of the headphones.
+		Print the serial number of the device.

 	-b, --battery-level
-		Print the battery level of the headphones as a percent.
+		Print the battery level of the device as a percent.

 	-d, --devices
-		Print the devices currently connected to the headphones.
+		Print the devices currently connected to the device.
 		!: indicates the current device
 		*: indicates other connected devices